RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

  1. Low resource usage.
  2. Fast-paced and snappy workflow
  3. User-friendly and intuitive interface.
 (KDE Desktop)
- 4. Access to countless software repositories such as the Arch Linux repository, or Flatpak.
+ 4. Access to popular software repositories such as the Arch Linux repository, or Flatpak.
  5. Fully compatible with Arch Linux software and documentation.
  6. Gaming Tweaks and Optimizations
+ 7. Includes graphics and vulkan drivers.
- 7. "Just works"
+ 8. "Just works"

 ## Website
 Find AZOS and more info about it [here.](https://sites.google.com/view/azosofficialsite/home)